-Carefully managing distributions from your portfolio during retirement can save on taxes, leaving you more money to spend and enjoy.
+Carefully managing distributions from your portfolio during retirement can help you save on taxes, leaving you more money to spend and enjoy.

-One such strategy, known as income smoothing, seeks to minimize the impact of taxes once investors start tapping into their retirement savings.
+One such strategy, known as income smoothing, seeks to mitigate the impact of taxes once investors start tapping into their retirement savings.

 Smoothing Out Your Income

-Contributions to most retirement plans, such as traditional 401(k)s and IRAs, are generally made out of pretax earnings, up to allowable limits, and grow tax-deferred until you retire and start to draw them down.
-When that happens, the IRS treats the withdrawn funds as ordinary income and taxes them accordingly, every year.
+Contributions to most retirement plans, such as 401(k) plans and traditional IRAs (excluding Roth IRAs), are generally made on a pretax basis, up to the applicable allowable contribution limit for that tax year, and remain tax-deferred until you retire and start to draw down the assets held in such accounts.
+When that happens, the IRS treats the withdrawn funds as ordinary income and taxes such distributions accordingly, for that tax year.

-Depending on the size of the retirement account, RMDs can sometimes be significantly larger than what a retiree needs, after accounting for other income sources, such as Social Security.
-Given the progressive tax code, those withdrawals are often taxed at higher rates, which can substantially increase your tax bill.
+Depending on the size of the retirement account, RMDs may sometimes be significantly larger than a retiree’s needs, after accounting for other income sources, such as Social Security.
+Given the progressive tax code, those withdrawals are often taxed at higher rates, which may substantially increase your tax bill.

 Mind Your RMDs

-In their 70s, however, RMDs would force the couple to tap their tax-deferred assets.
-These higher withdrawals could push their income into the highest tax brackets—and their tax bill would spike.
+Once they attain RMD Age in their 70s, however, RMDs would force the couple to tap into their tax-deferred assets with respect to such distributions.
+These higher withdrawals would push their income into the highest tax brackets—and their effective tax rate would spike.

-On the other hand, if this couple were to start taking distributions from their tax-deferred accounts at an earlier age, smoothing out their income, that may result in lower estimated average tax costs during retirement.
-That means more resources to support spending, gifting and other financial goals.
-One downside of this strategy is that tax rates can change, and if they were to go down in the future, that could adversely impact the tax efficiency of the strategy (on the other hand, if tax rates were to increase, benefits would be magnified).
+On the other hand, if this couple were to start taking distributions from their tax-deferred accounts at an earlier age (after attaining age 59 ½, but prior to reaching RMD Age)2, effectively smoothing out their income, such distributions may result in lower estimated average tax costs during retirement.
+That means the couple may have more resources to support spending, gifting and other financial goals.
+One downside of this strategy is that tax rates may change, and if they were to go down in the future then that could adversely impact the tax efficiency of the income smoothing strategy (on the other hand, if tax rates were to increase, benefits would be magnified).

 Find Opportunities to Maximize Retirement Dollars